AMERICA NEEDS RENEWED, LONG-TERM DISCIPLINE

 The poor performance of the Patriot Missile Defense System has provoked the Pentagon to purchase Israel's war-tested (and superior) Iron Dome System.

-For millions of Americans, the military has been a positive and rewarding career.
+For millions of Americans, the military has been a rewarding and positive career.

 Patriots value the discipline and technical skills gained by veterans in the U.S. military.